KanGouRoux6/StepFun-Prover-Preview/demo/README.md

 - Install Lean4 following https://leanprover-community.github.io/install/linux.html

 - Install Lean4-repl.
-Note the version is `v4.20.0-rc5` in our experiments.
+We use the version `v4.20.0-rc5` in our experiments.
 So get the repo by
   ```bash
   git clone -b bump_to_v4.20.1 https://github.com/leanprover-community/repl.git
   ```